-You, your employer or your spouse can make contributions by electronic funds transfer (EFT) or BPAY® at any time.
-The relevant details can be found on the Secure Online Portal.
+You or your spouse can make contributions by electronic funds transfer (EFT) or BPAY® at any time.
+The relevant details and reference number can be found in the Secure Online Portal.

-You will be required to invest your contributions or rollovers directly into the Pooled Investment Options for investments in those options.
+You will be required to invest your contributions or rollovers directly to the Pooled Investment Options for investments in those options.